-All graduate students complete at least two (2) formative Evidence Based Practice case studies as part of their clinical training.
+All graduate students successfully complete at least two (2) Evidence-Based Practice case studies as part of their clinical education.

 The Evidence-Based Practice (EBP) Reports project at the University of Houston Department of Communication Sciences and Disorders is a formative assessment of the student's development into critically thinking independent practitioners of speech-language pathology in a variety of settings.
 EBP Reports allow students to utilize research, client information, and clinical practice in formulating therapeutic recommendations.
 Students present their findings and recommendations in written and oral formats.

-All graduate students who do not complete a Master’s Thesis must take a comprehensive exam in their last semester which serves as a summative assessment.
+In their last semester, all graduate students who do not complete a Master’s Thesis must take a comprehensive exam, which serves as a summative assessment.
 The exam consists of multiple-choice questions regarding a series of complex clinical scenarios.
 In addition to research and ethical issues, questions probe etiology, characteristics, assessment, and treatment of a variety of communication disorders.

 Graduate students have the option of completing a Master’s Thesis under the direction of one member of the faculty.
 Students may draw upon the ComD faculties’ wide range of research interests.
-Students who are considering a Master’s Thesis must earn an “A” in the Research Methods course (COMD 6261) and obtain consent from a faculty member who is willing to act as the thesis committee chair.
-Students who opt to complete a thesis must register for six thesis credits (typically two 3-credit sections across 2 semesters), and must be registered for thesis credits in the semester the thesis is completed and defended.
+Students who are considering a Master’s Thesis must obtain consent from a faculty member who is willing to act as the thesis committee chair.
+Students who opt to complete a thesis must register for six thesis credits (typically two 3-credit sections across 2 semesters), and must be registered for thesis credits in the semester their thesis is completed and defended.
 Students who complete a thesis do not have to take the elective course, and will graduate with 3 credit hours more than the number required for the graduate program.
 They are not required to complete the second Evidence Based Practice Reports (described above), and they are exempt from taking the comprehensive examination.